mmatera/sage/src/doc/en/installation/conda.rst

 After editing any Cython files, rebuild the Sage library using::

-  $ pip install --no-build-isolation -v -v --editable src
+  $ pip install --no-build-isolation --config-settings editable_mode=compat -v -v --editable src

 In order to update the conda environment later, you can run::